-- 14.42 Locally Important Heritage Assets are buildings, monuments, sites, places, areas or landscapes which are valued, distinct elements of the local historic environment.
-These assets hold meaning to the local community and contribute to their sense of history, place and quality of life. - 14.43 Locally Important Heritage Assets do not benefit from statutory designations however their importance and significance is recognised by the Borough Council through their listing on the Borough Council's Locally Important Heritage Assets List. - 14.44 The List of Locally Important Heritage Assets will highlight the significance of the asset and identify the key features which should be retained through any development proposal.
+- 14.43 Locally Important Heritage Assets are buildings, monuments, sites, places, areas or landscapes which are valued, distinct elements of the local historic environment.
+These assets hold meaning to the local community and contribute to their sense of history, place and quality of life. - 14.44 Locally Important Heritage Assets do not benefit from statutory designation however their importance and significance is recognised by the Borough Council through their listing on the Locally Important Heritage Assets List. - 14.45 The List of Locally Important Heritage Assets will highlight the significance of the asset and identify the key features which should be retained through any development proposal.
 Development proposals should make every effort to retain the significance of locally listed heritage assets.